 - effective marketing of software

 In 2005 I founded my own company, Oryx Digital, to sell shrink-wrap software and provide consulting to other software companies.
-I have been pleasantly surprised with the success of Oryx Digital’s first product, PerfectTablePlan, which is still under very active development.
-I have also released a second product, Hyper Plan.
-I try to find some time to consult for other small software companies, primarily to help with their marketing and run an occasional training course for people who want to start their own software company.
+I have been pleasantly surprised with the success of Oryx Digital’s first product, PerfectTablePlan, which was released in 2005 and is still under active development.
+Since then I have also released additional products: Hyper Plan (in 2014) and Easy Data Transform (in 2019).
+I have also done some consulting for other small software companies, primarily to help with their marketing, and run an occasional training course for people who want to start their own software company.
+But it is hard to find the time for anything else with 3 products.

 All the photographs on this blog (apart from the one of me above) were taken by me, unless described otherwise.
 All images and text are copyright Oryx Digital Ltd.